aaronpriven/Array-2D-pm/README.md

     A non-arrayref, or blessed object (other than an Array::2D object), was passed to the new constructor.

-- Arguments to Array::2D->slice must not be negative

-    A negative row or column index was provided.
-This routine does not handle that.

 - Sheet $sheet\_requested not found in $xlsx in Array::2D->new\_from\_xlsx

     Spreadsheet::ParseExcel returned an error indicating that the sheet